-The Company was authorized by its Board of Directors on October 28, 2011 to institute a stock repurchase program for up to \$125 million of common stock (incorporated by reference herein to Exhibit 10.27).
+The Company was authorized by its Board of Directors on October 29, 2012 to renew its stock repurchase program in an amount up to \$125 million of common stock.
 The stock repurchase program will be effective for one year.
 Stock purchases under this program may be made through open market and privately negotiated transactions at times and in such amounts as deemed appropriate by a special committee appointed by the Board.
-The Company purchased \$62.5 million or 2.5 million of common shares at an average price of \$24.72 per share under the terms of this program during the year ended December 31, 2011.
+The Company purchased \$1.2 million or 50,000 common shares at an average price of \$24.80 per share during the year ended December 31, 2012.
+Under this same program, the Company purchased \$62.5 million, or 2.5 million common shares at an average price of \$24.72, in the fourth quarter of 2011.
 The purpose of the share repurchase program is to take advantage of the investment opportunity given prevailing market prices at the time of purchase as well as our evaluation of other capital investment alternatives.